LioV21/Module-3/readme.md

+# Portfolio Website

-Lionel Villanueva
+**Author:** Lionel Villanueva

-This website is my online store where I sell products.
+## Purpose of the Project
+This project was developed as part of a learning activity to create a online store.